GadgetAngel/Cricut_Voron_Logos/README.md

 Now open Window explorer to the location of local clone.
 ```

-## This repository can be downloaded as one large zip file from my Google drive at:
+## This repository can be downloaded as one large zip file from my Google Drive at:
 ## https://drive.google.com/file/d/1ObBLdtOh4RpC3xd324nshPm5AjYbZw27/view?usp=sharing

-# Puropse of this repository
+# Purpose of this repository

 The purpose of this repository to share vector files that I have created for my Voron Builds.